-805.5 Minimum Reporting Requirements.
+805.5 Minimum reporting requirements.
 At a minimum, reporting for static and cyclic pressure testing shall include the following items as applicable:

 - 1. The dates of testing and report issuance. - 2.
-The names and addresses of the test sponsor and test laboratory. - 3.
-The product name and model number. - A description of the tested specimens, including all parts and components, and the number of specimens tested. - 5.
+The names and addresses of the test sponsor and test laboratory. - The product name and model number. - A description of the tested specimens, including all parts and components, and the number of specimens tested. - 5.
 Dimensioned drawings, verified by the test laboratory as representative of the tested assembly, including: section profiles; framing layout; type and spacing of anchorage; hardware make, model, and location; and any other pertinent construction details. - 6.
 A description of the test chamber mounting, where used.

 - 7. The ambient temperature at the time of testing. - 8.
 When static pressure testing is conducted, a tabulation of applied pressure differences, their duration, and the maximum resulting deflection. - 9.
 When cyclic pressure testing is conducted, a tabulation of the applied pressure differences, their average cycle times, the number of cycles and the maximum resulting deflection. - 10.
 A statement of observations after testing including permanent deformation and details of any damage or other pertinent information. - 11.
 A statement that testing was conducted in accordance with ICC 500, including the edition.
-12. A statement of compliance or non-compliance with each of the requirements in Section - 12.
-A statement of compliance of non-compliance with each of the requirements in Section 805.4. - 13.
+12. A statement of compliance or non-compliance with each of the requirements in Section - 805.4. - 13.
 Photos of the interior and exterior of the tested assembly, before and after testing.